canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Make sure the service is responsive and works on mobile devices **(Digital Service Standard (UK))**

+- understand how you will use responsive design for platform independence **(Digital Service Standard (AU))**

+- understand how you will use existing design patterns and a front-end toolkit to make the service consistent **(Digital Service Standard (AU))**

+- create simpler and clearer information by understanding the language of your users, using plain language by default, and applying contemporary online writing methods **(Digital Service Standard (AU))**

+- follow accessibility better practice and are planning how your public prototype will meet WCAG 2.0 level AA **(Digital Service Standard (AU))**

+- ensure appropriate design, content design and front-end developer support is provided to the team. **(Digital Service Standard (AU))**

 ### Implementation guides

 **[TODO: Add/revise implementation guide items]**